Skip to main content

 At the completion of this unit, you should be able to:

-• LO1.
-This unit introduces the history, culture and institutions of ancient Athenian democracy during the 5th and 4th centuries BCE.
-Throughout the unit you will acquire a familiarity with the key evidence for Athenian democratic practice and the scholarly issues surrounding its interpretation.
+• LO1. demonstrate a familiarity with the history, culture and institutions of ancient Athenian democracy during the 6th and 4th centuries BCE and the key evidence for Athenian democratic practice.

-• LO2.
-By the end of this Unit of Study, you are expected to have acquired a body of knowledge about the history, culture and institutions of ancient Athenian democracy, explain their role and significance in world history, and the major scholarly approaches to the acquisition and interpretation of that knowledge
+• LO2. apply a body of knowledge about the history, culture and institutions of ancient Athenian democracy, explain their role and significance in world history, and the major scholarly approaches to the acquisition and interpretation of that knowledge.

-• LO3.
-By the end of this Unit of Study, you are expected to be familiar with and able to evaluate scholarly interpretations of evidence for Athenian democratic culture and practice ranging from traditional criticism to contemporary approaches.
+• LO3. evaluate scholarly interpretations of evidence for Athenian democratic culture and practice ranging from traditional criticism to contemporary approaches.

-• LO4.
-By the end of this Unit of Study, you are expected to have thus acquired and refined problem-solving skills in the reading and interpretation of ancient Athenian literary and documentary texts in translation and their related criticism;
+• LO4. apply problem-solving skills in the reading and interpretation of ancient Athenian literary and documentary texts in translation and their related criticism.

-• LO5.
-By the end of this Unit of Study, you are expected to have developed skills in communication and argument through the writing of critical essays and class discussion;
+• LO5. deploy developed skills in communication and argument through the writing of critical essays and class discussion;

 Unit availability